sbt/sbt/src/sphinx/Getting-Started/Running.rst

 Here are some of the most common sbt commands.
 For a more complete list, see :doc:`/Detailed-Topics/Command-Line-Reference`.

--  `clean` Deletes all generated files (in the `target` directory).
+-  :key:`clean` Deletes all generated files (in the :key:`target` directory).
--  `compile` Compiles the main sources (in `src/main/scala` and `src/main/java` directories).
+-  :key:`compile` Compiles the main sources (in `src/main/scala` and
+   `src/main/java` directories).
--  `test` Compiles and runs all tests.
+-  :key:`test` Compiles and runs all tests.
--  `console` Starts the Scala interpreter with a classpath including the compiled sources and all dependencies.
+-  :key:`console` Starts the Scala interpreter with a classpath including the compiled sources and all dependencies.
 To return to sbt, type `:quit`, Ctrl+D (Unix), or Ctrl+Z (Windows).
 -  `run <argument>*` Runs the main class for the project in the same virtual machine as `sbt`.
--  `package` Creates a jar file containing the files in `src/main/resources` and the classes compiled from `src/main/scala` and `src/main/java`.
+-  :key:`package` Creates a jar file containing the files in `src/main/resources` and the classes compiled from `src/main/scala` and `src/main/java`.
 -  `help <command>` Displays detailed help for the specified command.